 - Use spray paint instead of brushed on paint.
 I found I needed a second coat of the paint I brushed on but the spray paint coverage was much better and more even.

-Step Two: Pull apart and cut the napkins.
+Step Two: Pull Apart and Cut the Napkins.

-- Separate the printed top layer of the napkin.
+1. Separate the printed top layer of the napkin.
 Napkins come in either 2 ply (layers) or 3 ply.

-Here’s a trick to get it started: Tear or cut off the corner.
+SH&H Tip: Here’s a trick to get it started: Tear or cut off the corner.
 Holding the edges of the cut in each hand, pull the napkin in and out quickly a few times.
 You should see the layers start to separate.

 2. Peel away the printed layer and discard the rest.
 The ply with the pattern will be like a very thin tissue paper.